 Sewer cannot easily be made to follow existing public easements and rights of way like water, electricity, cable and telephone do.
 This means that private access easements are frequently required to tie into public sewer lines at the correct place.
 These easements are seldom easy to obtain, and may be very costly depending on the attitude of adjacent property owners toward your planned development.

 Another option when a sewer easement may not be obtained, or in areas where sewer is not yet available, is a private septic system.
 The department of health in the local jurisdiction may provide you with specific guidance as to what types of systems are allowed.
+These systems require cleaning and pumping every three to five years.

 Generally speaking, the department of health will require a Level 3 soil test of the lot plotted on a survey along with areas of steep slope or cut or fill.
 The health department will review the soil contours and determine which areas of the property will support a septic system, and dictate what type of septic system might be allowed.